Stadium of Light: Concerts

-Concert Capacity

-The exact capacity of the stadium for concerts varies depending on the profile of the act and the layout of the stage.
-Sunderland city council capped the original 2009 concerts to 51,528 for Take That and 52,933 for Oasis.
-The 2010 Pink concert had a lower capacity of 42,054.
-The 2015 Foo Fighters concert had a capacity of 56,351.
-The Beyonce concert in 2016 had a capacity capped at 55,000 and the 2019 Spice Girls concert had a cap of 50,835.
-Aided by an open stage in the centre of the arena, Ed Sheeran performed in front of a record 60,000 crowd on his +–=÷x Tour in June 2022.
-This was the largest ever crowd for a concert in the North East of England.

 Sunderland University

 The Stadium of Light currently hosts the annual graduation ceremony for the students of the University of Sunderland.
 The stadium won the RSVP magazine's Most creative use of a sporting venue award in 2007 for its usage as the university's graduation site.

 Records

 Attendances

 The highest football attendance at the Stadium of Light is 48,353 set on 13 April 2002 for a Premier League game between Sunderland and Liverpool.
 The Stadium attendance record for non-football is 60,000 on 3 June 2022 for an Ed Sheeran concert.

 The lowest league attendance at the stadium was 22,167 against Wigan Athletic on 2 December 2003.
 The lowest recorded attendance for a first-team competitive game at the Stadium of Light was 3,498 vs Oldham Athletic in the EFL Trophy Second Round on 1 December 2021.
 A dead rubber game vs. Bradford City in the same tournament on 9 November 2021 did not have an officially recorded attendance.

 The highest seasonal average at the stadium since it was opened was 46,790 in the 2000–01 season while Sunderland were playing in the Premier League.
 The lowest average attendance at the Stadium of Light was 27,119 in the 2003–04 season in Division One.
 The highest total seasonal attendance was recorded during the 1998–99 season when the aggregate was 890,660 in a season where Sunderland were First Division champions, and League Cup semi-finalists.
 The lowest seasonal aggregate at the Stadium of Light was 572,241 in the 2019–20 season, as Sunderland played only 19 of a planned 23 games due to the season's curtailment because of the COVID-19 pandemic.
 The following season saw all games played behind closed doors due to the pandemic.

 In the 2018-19 season, Sunderland averaged a home league crowd of 32,156, setting a new record for the third tier, while the Boxing Day game against Bradford City attracted 46,039, both a League One record, and the highest attended league game outside of the Premier League that season.